-The data plane is managed by your Google Cloud account and is where your data resides.
+Your Google Cloud account manages the data plane, and is where your data resides.
 This is also where data is processed.
-You can use Databricks connectors so that your clusters can connect to external data sources outside of your Google Cloud account to ingest data or for storage.
+Use Databricks connectors to connect clusters to external data sources outside of your Google Cloud account to ingest data, or for storage.
 You can also ingest data from external streaming data sources, such as events data, streaming data, IoT data, and more.

 Your data is stored at rest in your Google Cloud account in the data plane and in your own data sources, not the control plane, so you maintain control and ownership of your data.

 Interactive notebook results are stored in a combination of the control plane (partial results for presentation in the UI) and your Google Cloud storage.
 If you want interactive notebook results stored only in your cloud account storage, you can ask your Databricks representative to enable interactive notebook results in the customer account for your workspace.
 Note that some metadata about results, such as chart column names, continues to be stored in the control plane.
 This feature is in Public Preview.